This post may contain affiliate links. Please read our disclosure policy.

 - In a large bowl, place the all purpose gluten free flour blend, xanthan gum, tapioca starch/flour, baking powder, and salt, and whisk to combine.

 - Add the coconut oil, and toss it in the dry ingredients.
-With the tines of a large fork, break up the fat into small pieces about the size of small peas.
+With the tines of a large fork, break up the fat into small pieces so the mixture looks sandy.

-- Create a well in the center of the mixture, the water, and mix to combine.
+- Create a well in the center of the mixture, add the water, and mix to combine.
 The dough should be thick.
-If there are any crumbly bits at all, add the remaining water by the tablespoonful.
+If there are any crumbly bits at all, mix in more water slowly by the drop.

-- Knead the dough together and press it into a ball, cover with a moist tea towel, and allow to sit for 20 to 30 minutes.
+- Knead the dough together and press it into a ball, cover with a moist tea towel or plastic wrap, and allow to sit for 20 to 30 minutes.
 The dough will stiffen a bit as it absorbs more of the water.
+You can also let it rest, covered in plastic, in the refrigerator for up to 3 days for easier handling.

 - Heat a 10- or 12-inch cast-iron skillet (or a nonstick skillet over medium heat) over medium-high heat.
 The skillet should be hot enough to sizzle when you drip water on it.

-- Place the rounds one at a time in the center of the hot skillet.
-Cook on one side until bubbles begin to appear on the top surface and the tortilla darkens in color a bit on the underside (about 45 seconds).
+- Place one round one at a time in the center of the hot skillet.
+Cook on one side until bubbles begin to appear on underside (about 45 seconds).

-- Using a wide spatula, flip the tortilla over, and cook on the other side until more bubbles form and the tortilla darkens on the underside (about another 45 seconds).
+- Using a wide spatula, flip the tortilla over, and cook on the other side until more bubbles form and the tortilla is dry (about another 30 seconds).

-- Press down on the top of the tortilla to help it sear a bit.
-Remove the tortilla from the pan, place on large tea towel, and cover gently.
+- As it cooks, press down on the top of the tortilla to help it sear a bit, and cook it on the first side again if necessary.
+Remove the tortilla from the pan, place on large tea towel or in a tortilla warmer, and cover.

 - Repeat the process with the remaining pieces of dough, including gathering and rerolling all the scraps together.

-- You will make 1 8-inch tortilla from each of the 4 pieces of dough, and then up to 2 more 8-inch tortillas from the scraps for a total of 6 8-inch tortillas.
+- You will make up to 2 more 8-inch tortillas from the scraps for a total of 6, 8-inch tortillas.

 Make-ahead instructions

-- If you donโt plan to use the tortillas right away, allow them to cool briefly so they are no longer hot to the touch.
-Then place them, still wrapped in the towel, in a plastic bag to seal in moisture.
+- If you donโt plan to use the tortillas right away, place them, still wrapped in the towel, in a plastic bag to seal in moisture.
 Serve the tortillas within a few hours.

 - To freeze the tortillas, allow them to cool completely to room temperature.